jameswoodgeog/matsim-berlin/README.md

 ## About this project

 This repository provides an open MATSim transport model for Berlin, provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).
-Please reference/cite the scenario based on <a rel="license" href="https://doi.org/10.1016/j.procs.2019.04.120">this paper</a>.
+For further information, refer to the paper under the [Citation](#Citation) section.

 <a rel="TU Berlin" href="https://www.vsp.tu-berlin.de"><img src="https://svn.vsp.tu-berlin.de/repos/public-svn/ueber_uns/logo/TU_BERLIN_Logo_Lang_RGB_SR_rot.svg" width="25%"/></a>

 Currently, there are multiple versions of the MATSim Open Berlin model:

-### 10pct scenario (`input/v6.4`)
+### 10pct scenario (`input/v7.0`)

 This scenario contains a 10pct, 3pct and 1pct sample of the Greater Berlin population; road capacities are accordingly reduced.
 The scenario is calibrated taking into consideration the traffic counts, modal split and mode-specific trip distance distributions.

+## Citation

+If you use the MATSim Open Berlin Scenario in your work, please cite the following paper:

+> Rakow, C., Kreuschner, M., & Nagel, K. (2025).
+Advancing the MATSim Open Berlin Scenario: Improvements in Transport Scenario Generation and Calibration Methods. *Transportation Research Procedia*, 86, 732–739. https://doi.org/10.1016/j.trpro.2025.04.091

 ## Licenses